my-wealth-analyst/website-build/README.md

  Windows:

  i) download Python 3.7.3 from https://www.python.org/downloads/

- ii) open command prompt (CMD) to the 'website-build' root folder
+ ii) open command prompt (CMD) to the 'website-build' root folder (the folder with a file called 'requirements.txt' in it)

  iii) enter this command in CMD >>              'pip install -r requirements.txt'     (without the quotes)

- Linux:

- i) open terminal to the 'website-build' root folder

- ii) enter this command in terminal >>           'pip install -r requirements.txt'     (without the quotes)

 #### Running the development server